Human capital –

 relational elegance

-We all know people who are competent, even brilliant in their work.
+We all know people who are competent, even brilliant, at what they do.

-And yet, we do not necessarily admire them.
+And yet, we don’t necessarily admire them.
+We simply don’t feel that good in their presence.

-These are often people who believe they are benevolent but are not as much as they think.
+They are often people who believe themselves to be kind, but who aren’t quite as much as they think.

-They take energy instead of giving it.
-They drain us or exhaust us instead of enlightening and recharging us.
+People who dim our light instead of helping us shine.
+Who take our energy instead of giving us theirs.
+Who drain or exhaust us instead of enlightening and recharging us.

-These are often people who are vague, who lack involvement, clarity and true commitment in the relationship.
-A relationship, personal or professional, is not meant to make us feel consumed.
-In fact, a relationship where the intention to build exists only on one side is generally unhealthy or even toxic.
+This is often the case with people who are vague, lacking involvement, clarity, or genuine commitment in their relationships.
+A relationship, whether personal or professional, is not meant to make one feel consumed.
+In fact, when the intention to build is one-sided, it usually becomes an unhealthy, even toxic, relationship.

-In the workplace, if a team gives everything and receives neither recognition, nor security, nor trust… it gets tired, closes off, becomes discouraged, then fades out.
+In the professional world, when a team gives everything and receives neither recognition, nor safety, nor trust, it grows tired.
+It closes off, loses motivation, and slowly fades.

-And then there are those people who look down on you, who are indifferent, who do not recognise your value, with whom you do not feel considered.
-You know those people who judge you before even knowing you, who speak with arrogance, who do not take you seriously, who wish to crush you, dominate you, or worse, control you.
+And then, there are those who look down on others, who are indifferent, who fail to recognize your worth, who make you feel unseen.
+Those who judge you before knowing you, who speak with arrogance, who don’t take you seriously, who wish to diminish, dominate, or even control you.

 Imagine if two people who radiate had the mutual intention of helping each other radiate.